Ecma-TC54/tg3/SPECIFICATION.md

 #### endOfLife
 *Category: Version Event*

-The manufacturer or maintainer formally ceases all work (including `Distribution`, `Feature Development`, `Bug Fixes`, `Security Fixes`, `Documentation`, and `Maintenance`) for a specific version or version range of a component.
+The manufacturer or maintainer formally ceases all work (including `Distribution`, `Substantial Modifications`, `Bug Fixes`, `Security Fixes`, `Documentation`, and `Maintenance`) for a specific version or version range of a component.
 No further updates, support, or distribution will be provided for this specific version or version range.
 The component is considered retired.

 > TL;DR: Ceasing all work.